 The ACCC has established a serious cartel conduct unit that is focused on criminal cartel investigations and is working closely with the DPP.2 ACCC chairman Rod Sims has stated that he considers criminal penalties to be ‘fundamental to the effective discovery and disruption of cartel conduct.’3

 Australia has an Immunity and Cooperation Policy for Cartel Conduct (Immunity Policy), including an Amnesty Plus regime, which is similar to those in European and North American jurisdictions.
 The ACCC, which administers the policies, has close ties with other competition agencies in the Asia-Pacific region as well as in Europe and North America.

 In addition to criminal fines, civil pecuniary penalties and disqualification orders, cartel conduct may result in follow-on actions for private damages.
 Class actions and litigation funding are entrenched features of Australia’s litigation landscape.

 Prohibitions on cartel conduct

-Under the parallel civil and criminal regime, a corporation or individual must not make or give effect to a contract, arrangement or understanding (CAU) that contains a cartel provision.3
+Under the parallel civil and criminal regimes, a corporation or individual must not make or give effect to a contract, arrangement or understanding (CAU) that contains a cartel provision.4

-A cartel provision is defined by Australia’s Competition and Consumer Act 2010 (Cth) (Competition and Consumer Act) as a provision of a CAU between actual or potential competitors that has:
+A cartel provision is defined by Australia’s Competition and Consumer Act 2010 (Cth) (the Competition and Consumer Act) as a provision of a CAU between actual or potential competitors that has: